roboconf/roboconf.github.io/en/user-guide/roboconf-architecture.md

 It only shows interaction between Roboconf parts, and not between the parts of the applications that Roboconf deploys.

 <img src="/resources/img/roboconf-architecture-example.jpg" alt="Sample Architecture Diagram" class="gs" />

-The overall idea is that the agents run remotely (e.g. in the cloud), while the DM (Deployment Manager) can run in a secured area.
-The DM is indeed a administration tool that requires a safer installation.